MAP Calculator (Mean Arterial Pressure)

-The fastest method to asses blood pressure is by palpation – detecting a pulse over patient’s arteries.
-Although not very accurate, it is especially useful in emergencies: saving victims of car accidents, patients undergoing cardiac arrest, etc. It is assumed, that when the systolic blood pressure of a patient is over 70 mmHg, the pulse should be palpable over carotid (on the neck), femoral (in the groin area) and radial (near wrist) arteries.
-When the systolic blood pressure drops to > 50 mmHg, we can feel the pulse only over carotid and femoral arteries and with a pulse of over 40 mmHg just over carotid artery.
+The fastest method to assess blood pressure is by palpation – detecting a pulse over patient's arteries.
+Although not very accurate, it is especially useful in emergencies: saving victims of car accidents, patients undergoing cardiac arrest, etc. It is assumed that when the systolic blood pressure of a patient is over 70 mmHg, the pulse should be palpable over carotid (on the neck), femoral (in the groin area) and radial (near the wrist) arteries.
+When the systolic blood pressure drops to > 50 mmHg, we can feel the pulse only over carotid and femoral arteries and with a pulse between 40-50 mmHg, just over carotid artery.

-There is a medical phenomenon known as the "white collar syndrome".
-Many patients fears being examined by a doctor and during measurement, their blood pressure raises as a response to the stress they are feeling.
+There is a medical phenomenon known as "white collar syndrome".
+Many patients fears being examined by a doctor and, during measurement, their blood pressure raises as a response to the stress they are feeling.
 This causes falsely high results of blood pressure test and can lead to unnecessary treatment.
-The third method answering the question on how to measure blood pressure eliminates this problem.
+Below the final method of how to measure blood pressure eliminates this problem.

 We are talking about oscillometry.
-You could encounter it, for example, during a visit to your grandma.
-Maybe she put a cuff of a strange looking device (the blood pressure monitor) around her arm, pushed some buttons and then was waiting for a moment without moving while the device was producing some buzzing noises?
+You may have encountered when you visited your grandma.
+She put a cuff from a strange looking device around her arm, pushed some buttons and then waited stationary for a moment while the device buzzed.
+The device was a blood pressure monitor.
 In this method, blood pressure is estimated by detecting and analyzing the oscillation of the blood flow (the pulse) inside the brachial artery.
 The whole process is performed automatically.
-You, as a user, should remember only to calibrate the device once in a while.
-It will assure its appropriate functioning and obtaining correct findings.
+All you need to do is to remember to calibrate the device once in a while so it's functioning appropriately and able to obtain the correct results.

 Normal blood pressure